delafuentej/r3f_animated-photo-magazine/README.md

 An interactive 3D photo magazine built with **React Three Fiber**.
 This project showcases a dynamic, page-flipping experience inspired by traditional print magazines — brought to life with real-time 3D rendering.

-The theme is **"Segovia, World Heritage City"**, highlighting its monuments, architecture, and landscapes through high-resolution images.
+The theme is **"Segovia, World Heritage City"**, highlighting its monuments, architecture, and landscapes through images.

 ## 🌐 Live Demo